Taylor Schilling

-Early life and education
+Early life and

-Schilling was born July 27, 1984, the daughter of Patricia (née Miller), an MIT administrator, and Robert J. Schilling, a former prosecutor.
+Schilling was born July 27, 1984, the daughter of Patricia, an MIT administrator, and Robert Schilling, a former prosecutor.
 She grew up in West Roxbury and Wayland, dividing her time between her divorced parents.
 A fan of the NBC medical drama ER in her youth, she began acting at a young age.
 She became active in her middle school's theatre program when she appeared in their production of Fiddler on the Roof.

 After graduating from Wayland High School in 2002, Schilling attended Fordham University's campus at Lincoln Center, where she continued to take part in stage productions while earning her Bachelor of Fine Arts in 2006.
 She entered the graduate acting program at New York University's Tisch School of the Arts to continue her acting studies, but left after her second year.
 While attempting to break into acting, she supported herself by working as a nanny for a Manhattan-based family.

 Career

-2007—2012: Beginnings
+2007–2012: Early work

 Schilling won the Emerson College Playwright's Festival Outstanding Performance Award.
 She made her feature-film debut with a supporting role in the independent film Dark Matter (2007).
-In 2009, she starred in the NBC medical drama series, Mercy as a former military nurse returning home after a tour in Iraq.
+In 2009, she starred in the NBC medical drama series Mercy as a former military nurse returning home after a tour in Iraq.
 When she read for the part via videotape from New York City, she impressed the show's creator and executive producer, Liz Heldens, who flew her to Los Angeles to audition.
 Mercy ran for one season, from September 2009 to May 2010.

 The following year, Schilling portrayed the leading role of Dagny Taggart in the political science fiction drama film, Atlas Shrugged: Part I, an adaptation of part of the philosopher Ayn Rand's 1957 novel of the same name, the film is the first in a trilogy encompassing the entire book.
 The film received negative reviews from critics.

-In 2012, Schilling starred alongside Zac Efron in the romantic drama film, The Lucky One based on Nicholas Sparks’ 2008 novel of the same name.
+In 2012, Schilling starred alongside Zac Efron in the romantic drama film The Lucky One, based on Nicholas Sparks' 2008 novel of the same name.
 The movie received negative reviews but grossed over $99.4 million worldwide.
 At the 2012 Teen Choice Awards, Schilling received nomination for Choice Movie Actress: Romance.
 In 2013 she had a supporting role in Argo, directed by Ben Affleck, but most of her scenes were cut.